djamelinfo/filmToAc3/README.md

 # filmToAc3
-Simple script to convert audio in film to ac3 (Dolby Digital)
+Many people ask if they can convert the audio (usually DTS, DTS-HD or Dolby TrueHD) of their .mkv file to AC3 audio (Dolby Digital) without extracting the audio, converting the audio to AC3 and then muxing the audio back to .mkv.